JoseJX/analogue-pocket-patches/README.md

 This patch was updated on 2022/01/06 to address a ROM size issue ([bug #12](https://github.com/JoseJX/analogue-pocket-patches/issues/12)).

+This patch was updated on 2022/02/01 to address an issue with the header that was causing the game to PANIC ([bug #12](https://github.com/JoseJX/analogue-pocket-patches/issues/12)).

 This patch is a bit different.
 To successfully use this patch, you will need to apply the IPS to the ROM linked above and then append your Z3 or lower Z-Machine game to the end of the patched ROM.

 In Linux or OSX, this command is something like: `cat infgmb.pocket game.z3 > game.pocket`